 Striacoceras

 Pseudorthoceras was first described by G. H. Girty in 1912.
 It was part of a paper describing new species of Pennsylvanian fossils from the Wewoka Formation of Oklahoma.
-The species appeared 376 million years ago and disappeared during the Permian–Triassic extinction event, 252 million years ago.
+The species appeared 376 million years ago and disappeared during the Permian–Triassic extinction event 252 million years ago.
 This extinction, known asRead More →

-The shell is probably Schizodus I am told.
+The shell is probably Schizodus.
 The impression of the Crinoid is well defined.
 In my opinion this specimen worth keeping.
 Schizodus was first described by W. King in 1844.
-It’s interesting to wonder if this impression was left during the burial process, or was the result ofRead More →
+It’s interesting to wonder if this impression was left during the burial process, or was the result of compression of theRead More →

 Specimen Front